Connecticut Audbon Society

 Forestry Management at Deer Pond Farm

-This project is funded by a matching grant from the state of New York Department of Environmental Conservation Forestry Division Regenerate NY Forestry Grant (Round 2).
+This project was funded by a matching grant from the state of New York Department of Environmental Conservation Forestry Division Regenerate NY Forestry Grant (Round 2).
 We attained this grant to remove invasive species and improve structural diversity with an emphasis on native species to improve forest health to benefit birds and other wildlife.
-We also aim to teach our sanctuary visitors about sustainable forest practices and timber stand improvement, through canopy thinning and early succession habitat creation.
+We also aim to teach our visitors about sustainable forest practices and timber stand improvement, through canopy thinning and early succession habitat creation.

 Forestry Stewardship